compTAG/student-resources/reports/nsf-prereport.md

 List all products created or published during this reporting period.
 Copy/paste the format from the best choice in [product-formatting.md](https://github.com/compTAG/student-resources/tree/master/reports/product-formatting.md)

-TODO: list published items, submitted items, as well as works in product
+TODO: list published items, submitted items, as well as works in progress